KaShing96/web-dev-journey/README.md

 A blog styled with CSS.

 ## Image Gallery
 An image gallery website styled with Bootstrap.
+Bootstrap 4 was accidentally used in place of Bootstrap 3 but the objective is still achieved.

+## Startup Landing Page
+A startup landing page styled with Bootstrap 3.